logologo_light

 Instead of “I’m worried,” I say: “There is a worry in me right now.”

 Acting as an observer helps me take my power back.
-This way, can self-manage my emotions, instead of letting them control me.
+This way, I can self-manage my emotions, instead of letting them control me.
 Energy consuming stress that once used to torment me does not own me any longer, and I own it instead.

 “Feelings are just visitors; let them come and go.” – Mooji